OptechLabs/monorepo/README.md

 The services directory contains each individual deployable service.
 For Golang services, these folders will also include the individual service's go.mod and go.sum files and are actually run from within those folders.
 You `cd` into those directories and work with them that way, but I find it's easier to put that all in the Makefile in `root` and shortcut your way to nirvana.

+***./services/gateway*** - The `gateway` service acts as the outside world's interface to the `core` service containing the lion's share of logic for this very made up system.
+Because most of my history has been in retail and fulfillment, so the example I'll use is posting a simple ecommerce order to the API.
+If you've decided to get everything running, issue a post using CURL or Insomnia or Postman (whatever you fancy).
+You can also use the already made command `Make sendOrderToGateway`

+***./services/core*** - The `core` service acts as the place where all the magic happens.
+Whereas the `gateway` service is meant to access the `core`, the `core` itself is not exposed to the outside world.
+The power of the monorepo is that you can develop a really effective client library in the `core` folder without having to worry about versions and publishing an all that.
+Sure, you will need to ensure that you are deploying things separately and not mingling your work between services, but it really just forces good behavior.
+Making your changes backward compatible, for instance.

 ---

 ***./dockerfiles***